kdflint/alliance-ship/docs/Ubuntu_Install_Instructions.md

 	pip install -r requirements.txt

-*Running this installs the following packages to your virtual environment (only in alliance):
+*Running this installs the packages listed in requirements.txt to your virtual environment (only in alliance):

-	Django==1.8.2
-	ipaddress==1.0.7
-	psycopg2==2.6.1
-	pygithub3==0.5.1
-	requests==2.7.0

 ###4) Update your database connection settings using your database admin user

-The database settings are located in the alliance/settings.py file and must be updated to represent your local environment.
+The database settings are stored in environment variables and must be added to represent your local environment.
 You can name your database whatever you like.
 In this guide, we assume that the name is northbr6_devwaterwheel

-*This means go into alliance/settings.py and look for the DATABASE section:

-	DATABASES = {
-    'default': {
-    'ENGINE': 'django.db.backends.postgresql_psycopg2',
-    'NAME': 'northbr6_devwaterwheel',
-    'USER': 'postgres',
-    'PASSWORD': 'postgres',
-    'HOST': '127.0.0.1',
-    'PORT': '5432',
-    	}
-	}
+There are several ways to go about setting environment variables.
+One way to set system-wide variables is to edit the file /etc/environment, adding the following

+	# Alliance database configuration
+	ALLIANCE_DB_NAME=northbr6_devwaterwheel
+	ALLIANCE_DB_USER=postgres
+	ALLIANCE_DB_PASSWORD=postgres
+	ALLIANCE_DB_HOST=127.0.0.1
+	ALLIANCE_DB_PORT=5432

 This is assuming that you are using user postgres with password postgres with port 5432 and database northbr6_devwaterwheel.
 However you can use whatever you like so long as things match.
 In this tutorial we will be using the above stated assumptions.

-Also update the same settings in alliance/config/settings/dev.py

 Create the database north6_devwaterwheel by running the following SQL command (you can use psql or any client of your choice).
 First you must sign into the postgres user (if prompt for a password when getting into the postgres superuser type in your computer password:

 	sudo su - postgres